radish-es/casebook-property/content/lessons/week02.md

     explanation:

   - objective: >-
-      Begin to develop a historical understanding of common law courts' approaches to Mi'kmaw treaty rights as a tool of colonialism and explain the connection to issues of property.
+      Begin to develop a historical understanding of common law courts' approaches to Mi'kmaw treaty rights as an example of colonialism in law and explain their significance in resolving a dispute about possession of a wild animal.
     explanation:
 description: This first lesson of the course will introduce you to the course structure and syllabus and help you to get started working with our problem-based learning model.
 ---

-## Problem of Recognition
+## The Problem of Recognition

 This week we start to explore a fundamental problem in the law of property: the problem of *recognition*.
-How do (and should) relationships to land get recognized?
+How do (and should) relationships to land get recognized in law?
 Which kinds of relations "count" and which do not?
-And what does this tell us about who benefits?
+And what does this tell us about the question of who benefits?

-From an Anglo-Canadian legal perspective, a significant emphasis is afforded to the act of *possession*.
+From an Anglo-Canadian legal perspective, significant attention is paid to acts of *possession*, as you saw from our discussion of *Harrison v Carswell* last week.
 It is by possessing something that a person gains recognition of certain legal entitlements--a relationship that is at once physical (an act of control) and psychological (a matter of intention).
 But this is not the only possible kind of relationship that property law might recognize and prioritize.
-In fact, much of the history of common law property involves a colonial project of possession and control developed to mask Indigenous legal relationships to land that reveal very different logics of recognition.
+In fact, much of the history of common law property involves the colonial project of possession and control developed to mask or make invisible Indigenous legal relationships to land that reveal very different logics of recognition.

 The materials this week will help us to explore the problem of recognition from perspectives both inside and outside Anglo-Canadian law.